-What Is an IRA and How Many Types of IRAs are There?
+What Is an IRA and How Many Types Are There?

 IRA Stands for Individual Retirement Account